NixOS/nixos-hardware/gigabyte/b550/README.md

 ## Shoutouts:
 - thanks to [/u/dustythermals's reddit comment](https://www.reddit.com/r/gigabyte/comments/p5ewjn/comment/hb32elw/) for the systemd service blueprint
 - thanks to help from [@ToxicFrog](https://github.com/ToxicFrog) for advice on making it not toggle when `nixos-rebuild switch` is ran
+- thanks to [/u/Demotay's reddit comment](https://www.reddit.com/r/gigabyte/comments/p5ewjn/comment/ksbm0mb/) for how to make it check and only fire if these are enabled
 - Huge thanks to /u/theHugePotato who found the [root cause](https://www.reddit.com/r/gigabyte/comments/p5ewjn/comment/h9plj88/) and put it where everyone could find

 ## Breadcrumbs: